 About Angela Franks

 Angela Franks, Ph.D., is a theologian, speaker, writer, and mother of six.
-She serves as Professor of Theology at St. John's Seminary in Boston and as a Senior Fellow at the Abigail Adams Institute in Cambridge.
-She is the President-elect for the Academy of Catholic Theology for 2024-25, as well as a Life and Dignity Writing Fellow for Church Life Journal (University of Notre Dame).
+She serves as Associate Professor of Theology at the Catholic University of America and as the President of the Academy of Catholic Theology for 2025-26.
+She is a Senior Fellow at the Abigail Adams Institute in Cambridge, as well as a Life and Dignity Writing Fellow for Church Life Journal (University of Notre Dame).
 Her CV can be found here.

 An experienced speaker, she has spoken at numerous conferences, including the International Theology of the Body Congress, and on EWTN, Catholic Answers Live, FOX News, and many other outlets.
 (The “Blog” tab has links to some of these appearances.)
 She has been published in America Magazine, First Things, Public Discourse, Church Life Journal, Catholic World Report, The Plough, and academic journals such as Theological Studies, Christian Bioethics, Nova et Vetera, Communio, and others, in addition to contributing chapters to edited books (see the “Writing” tab).
 She has written two books on sexual ethics and the history of eugenics.